 In a small bowl take the following three sauces - soy sauce, tomato ketchup and red chilli sauce.

 Mix the sauces very well and keep aside.

 In another small bowl take 1 tablespoon cornflour and 2 tablespoons water.
 Mix very well and keep aside.

 Heat 1 to 1.5 tablespoons oil in a pan or wok.
-Add the chopped spring onions, finely chopped ginger, finely chopped garlic and finely chopped green chillies.
+Add the chopped spring onions, finely chopped ginger, finely chopped garlic, finely chopped green chilies and finely chopped capsicum.
+Adding capsicum is optional.